Fleckism/SecurityPlus/2 Explaining Threat Actors and Threat Intelligence L2/Threat intelligence Sources 2B.md

 As well as a source of information, social media should also be monitored for threat data ([trendmicro.com/vinfo/us/security/news/cybercrime-and-digital-threats/hunting-threats-on-twitter](https://www.trendmicro.com/vinfo/us/security/news/cybercrime-and-digital-threats/hunting-threats-on-twitter)).
 ## TACTICS, TECHNIQUES, AND PROCEDURES AND INDICATORS OF COMPROMISE

-A tactic, technique, or procedure (TTP) is a generalized statement of adversary behavior.
+A tactic, technique, or procedure ([[TTPs]]) is a generalized statement of adversary behavior.
 The term is derived from US military doctrine ([mwi.usma.edu/what-is-army-doctrine](https://mwi.usma.edu/what-is-army-doctrine/)).
 TTPs categorize behaviors in terms of campaign strategy and approach (tactics), generalized attack vectors (techniques), and specific intrusion tools and methods (procedures).

-An **indicator of compromise (IoC)** is a residual sign that an asset or network has been successfully attacked or is continuing to be attacked.
-Put another way, an IoC is evidence of a TTP.
+An **indicator of compromise ([[IoC]])** is a residual sign that an asset or network has been successfully attacked or is continuing to be attacked.
+Put another way, an IoC is evidence of a [[TTPs]].

 > TTPs describe what and how an adversary acts and Indicators describe how to recognize what those actions might look like. ([stixproject.github.io/documentation/concepts/ttp-vs-indicator](https://stixproject.github.io/documentation/concepts/ttp-vs-indicator/))

-As there are many different targets and vectors of an attack, so too are there many different potential IoCs.
+As there are many different targets and vectors of an attack, so too are there many different potential [[IoC]]s.
 The following is a list of some IoCs that you may encounter:

 -   Unauthorized software and files
 -   Suspicious emails